All children and young people have the right to choose their own religion and belief. (UNCRC, Article 14)

 Other opportunities for prayer take place within the classroom at the start of each day, before and after lunch and again at the end of each day.
 Prayer in the classrooms and in assemblies always includes use of symbols and a focal point for prayer which is appropriate to the liturgical season, for example, Lent, Advent or Easter.

 Please click on the document below to view our school prayers.

 All pupils and staff in St Alban's take part in regular Christian Meditation sessions.
 Meditation is a form of prayer which allows the pupils a chance to be silent and experience God's love in silence.
 Meditation leads to increased self-knowledge and self acceptance and deepens their personal relationship with God.

-In addition to Collective Worship, pupils attend our parish church, St. Alban's on the Moors, to celebrate Mass with our parishioners, in order to further help their understanding of the richness of the Eucharist.
+Pupils also attend our parish church (St. Alban's on the Moors) to celebrate Mass with our parishioners, in order to further help their understanding of the richness of the Eucharist.